-When you are both members of the same public sector mapping agreement (PSMA or OSMA), you don't need any additional conditions.
-This is because as members you are expected to ensure the use does not go beyond the terms of the Member Licence.
+Since you are members of Public Sector Geospatial Agreement (PSGA), you don't need any additional conditions.
+This is because as members you are expected to ensure the use does not go beyond the terms of the your Member Licence.

 Infrastructure or utility companies

 You should establish in writing and in advance whether the organisation you are going to share OS data products with is licensed for the product(s) and for the area you intend to share.
 If this is confirmed then you may share each other’s relevant data and information.

 The use of shared data will be governed by the terms of the recipient’s licence, for example:

 - Where you are the recipient, you can use data shared with you under the public sector use terms of your licence.